patricksavalle/devops-project-template/content/project-plan.md

 - [ ] Make a technical design when the functionality is new to the team

+- [ ] Choose and implement the architecture well before the MVP phase

 - [ ] Release a MVP as soon as possible, to validate functionality and test-run your DevOps setup